 I’ve invested in a National Art Pass this year (having taken advantage of their offer of 3 months for £10 last summer).
-I took advantage of it on a recent trip to London, visiting the Andreas Gursky retrospective at the newly re-opened Hayward Gallery on the South Bank.
+On a recent trip to London, I used it to visit the Andreas Gursky retrospective at the newly re-opened Hayward Gallery on the South Bank.

 Gursky’s Mega-photos have been on my radar since I spotted one at Tate Modern and saw this documentary (BBC’s The Art Show, back in 2002).